-If precise state of charge is important, then it is recommended to install a Victron BMV shunt, and program the Venus-device to use it for the displayed State of Charge.
+If precise state of charge is important, it is possible to install a Victron BMV shunt, and program the Venus-device to use it for the displayed State of Charge.
 The limitations of this method are if cells are added, removed or shut down, the BMV will continue to report SoC based on the total Ah of storage set.